iranapporg2/file-manager/README.md

 Laravel File Manager is a flexible and pluggable file management package for Laravel.
 It allows you to easily upload and manage files across different storage drivers such as local disk, FTP, S3, or ArvanCloud.
 This package provides ready-to-use controllers, AJAX-based JavaScript support, and blade view examples to get started quickly.

+### Attention!
+The package, override public and private and s3 disk on your filesystems.php.

 ---

 ## 📚 Table of Contents